 7. Audit Defense Included at No Extra Charge

 TaxHub’s Audit Defense product, which provides guidance and representation throughout IRS audits, is provided to all TaxHub customers at no extra charge.
 Many competing tax prep services charge for such services – TurboTax and TaxAct both charge a bit less than $40 for comparable products, for instance.

 1. Not a Good Value for Simple Tax Situations

 2. Staff Is Super Lean

 TaxHub is a young company that’s very much still in startup mode.
 Its website has just four staff bios, and it’s unclear whether they’re all full-time employees.
 Amazingly, when I scheduled my free consultation for the 2015 tax year, I was automatically assigned to speak with the founder himself – something that would never happen at H&R Block or TurboTax.
-Little seems to have changed for the 2016 tax year, though TaxHub has built some buzz in the interim.
+Little seems to have changed in subsequent years, though TaxHub has built some buzz in the interim.